 Applicants who were previously enrolled at First Institute but did not complete their program may apply for re-enrollment.
 Any credits earned during a previous enrollment may be eligible for a Transfer of Credit.
-Applicants requesting re-enrollment must go through an assessment process for the courses they completed in the prior enrollment.
-The assessment will determine if the applicant has retained the information in the completed courses or if the applicant will need to review courses before re-enrolling in the program.
+Applicants requesting re-enrollment may be required to go through an assessment process for the courses they completed in the prior enrollment.
+The assessment will determine if the applicant has retained the information in the completed courses or if the applicant will need to review courses before reenrolling in the program.
 The following rules apply when courses are considered for Transfer of Credit within First Institute: